mjleonides/unit-pricer/README.md

 I was frustrated with the hassle of manually calculating prices per ounce or item, so I created this tool.

 It’s designed to quickly calculate the best unit price when comparing multiple products, saving you a few seconds and helping you make a smarter purchase.

+## Features

+- Calculates unit price from cost and quantity
+- Label and compare multiple prices at a glance
+- Inserted prices survive browser refresh and closed window/tab